-fresh royal blood will be ours to quench our thirst, and thy fresh royal flesh to polish our teeth."
-And said Conall, "The meaning of my grinning is,
+Said they, "Our grinning at thee meant that thy fresh royal blood will be ours to quench our thirst, and thy fresh royal flesh to polish our teeth."

 And said Conall, "The meaning of my grinning is, that I will look out for the one with the biggest knob and slenderest shanks, and knock out the brains of the rest with that one, and his brains with the knobs of the rest.]